Trunk Based Development vs Feature Driven Development

 Choose The Right Development Method For Your Team

-In reality, you will most likely need a combination of the above development methods to support your organization.
+In reality, you will most likely need a combination of trunk-based development, feature driven development, and other methods to support your organization as your teams grow and projects get bigger.
 No matter your development method, you need a tool that can support you.
 You are going to want your version control system to enable parallel development, enhance visibility, and unite teams.

 How Helix Core Supports Your Workflow